jalil-M/Opt-Project/README.md

 # EPFL Optimization for Machine Learning 2020
-## Inbalanced data sets effect on the learning process :
+## Inbalanced data sets effect on the learning process
-## The impact of data's variance with methods s.a.
-Radam, Adam and SGD

 ### Description
-In August 2019, a variation of the Adam optimiser is discovered through a new publication named "On the Variance of the Adaptive Learning Rate and Beyond" by Liu, Jiang and He.
-This optimiser, called RAdam, use an adaptive momentum to quantify the variance that is misleading during the beginning of the learning.
-As imbalanced data set present severely skewed class distribution, we suspect that RAdam will perform poorly compare to Adam due to this property.
-The aim is to validate or invalidate this assumption.
+In 2016, in the

 ### Getting Started